 Sensory neuron development and repair

 Cells make diverse protrusions that endow them with a vast variety of elaborate and beautiful forms.
-These protrusions are critical for cells to interact with and move through their environment.
+These protrusions are critical for cells to interact with their environment.
 We study elongated protrusions called microridges, which form stunning maze-like patterns on mucosal epithelial cells, including those in the outer layer of the zebrafish skin.
 Our studies have revealed how cytoskeletal proteins and mechanical forces regulate microridge formation and organization.
 We have identified discrete steps in the process of microridge morphogenesis, and several new cytoskeletal regulatory proteins that function at each of those steps.
-Current projects focus on determining how cortical myosin contraction is regulated in space and time to promote mechanical conditions conducive to microridge development, and determining how additional cytoskeletal proteins regulate thier morphogenesis.
+Current projects focus on determining how cortical myosin contraction is regulated in space and time to promote microridge development, and determining how additional cytoskeletal proteins regulate thier morphogenesis.

 Neuron-skin cell interactions